 So enough blah, blah, blah, let's see how sexy she really is.

 I love the retro styling.
-Here she is next to the Canon SLR I used in my college photography classes.
-The X-E2 comes in all black too, but what fun is that?
+Here she is next to the Canon SLR I used college long ago in the days of film and dark rooms.
+(Anyone else remember trying to roll film onto those developing rolls in the dark?--I love how far photography has come) Back to the styling....the X-E2 comes in all black too, but what fun is that?
 Aside from retro appearances, the Fuji system (not sure about the other mirrorless systems) returns to old-school controls.
 Shutter speed is the top dial again and aperture changes are via the lenses.
 I panicked and cursed a little at first when I couldn't find the aperture digital dial but finally channeled the force to remember how film cameras used to work.
 Aperture on the lens ring really is so much easier, intuitive and tactile.

 The lenses.
 I love lenses like men love cars.
 I still contend that I'd make out with lenses if I could.
 I love my primes so opted for a 12mm (18 equivalent on a Micro 4/3 or crop sensor) and a 32 mm(50ish equivalent).
 The 56mm is a new release which shows that Fuji is taking their roadmap and release schedule very seriously.
 I haven't played much with it so more to come on the actual lens performance.
 At 1.2, it's a pretty wicked fast lens but also the heaviest lens at 14oz.
 It almost has me convinced that Fuji also supplies tanks to the US military.
 Again it adds to that film camera and solid metal lenses frames from the days of yore feeling.